Kokoloris19097/LazyPlants.dokumentation/UC/uc-monitoring.md

 # 1. Monitoring

 ## 1.1 Brief Description
 When the user selects one of his plants on the homescreen, he gets an overview of the selected plant.
+The user can filter the data he wants based on the set time span.

 ## 1.2 Mockup
 ![](https://raw.githubusercontent.com/Kokoloris19097/LazyPlants.dokumentation/master/UC/plant%20editing.png)